SamuelSwartzberg/flashcardifying_text_temp/inf.md

 The ⟮align/align* environment⟯ aligns ⟮parts of the equation⟯ ⟮vertically⟯ in relation to ⟮the anchor⟯, which is the ⟮c+;＆ symbol⟯
-⟮split⟯ is ⟮the same as⟯ ⟮the align environment⟯, but ⟮within the equation environment⟯&nbsp;
+⟮split⟯ is ⟮the same as⟯ ⟮the align environment⟯, but ⟮within the equation environment⟯

 the ⟮autobreak⟯ environment contained in ⟮the eponymous package⟯ ⟮auto inserts linebreaks into formulae⟯ In ⟮the autobreak environment⟯, ⟮any newline⟯ is treated as ⟮a possible point to break⟯